 Duolingo Japanese Review: Overview

-But is Duolingo going to help you learn Japanese?
-It depends.
+But is Duolingo really going to help you learn Japanese?

 Here are some of the benefits of studying Japanese with Duolingo:

-The sentences are all recorded by native speakers, which is excellent for learning what real Japanese sounds like.
+The sentences are all recorded by native speakers, both male and female, which is excellent for learning what real Japanese sounds like.
 You can repeat the sentences multiple times to help with pronunciation, as well as picking up on cadence and nuance, which is so important in the Japanese language.

 Whether you choose the 5-minute daily goal or the 20-minute goal, you are making time to study a language every single day.
-Japanese is one of those languages that requires repetition to truly grasp over time.
-This also helps with memorization.
+Japanese is one of those languages that requires constant repetition over time to truly grasp the grammar and commit everything to memory.
+You’ll receive daily notifications to encourage you to keep your learning streak going and even built in incentives like rewards and badges.

-Hiragana, the writing system Japanese children first learn, is introduced right off the bat.
+Hiragana, the writing system that Japanese children first learn, is introduced right off the bat.
 Since avoiding the Japanese writing systems can limit comprehension later on, immersing yourself immediately is key.
-You can then get comfortable with reading various words with hiragana, katakana, kanji, and romaji (with English alphanumeric characters).
+You can then get comfortable with reading various words with hiragana, katakana, kanji, and romaji.

 Although Duolingo relies on immersion and extrapolation to help you learn a language, Japanese is the exact opposite of English in sentence construction and grammar.
 That means it can be difficult to master if you are unable to grasp the foundational concepts.

-Even though Duolingo Japanese has been released for some time now, there are some phrases that do not seem correct or natural sounding.
+Even though Duolingo Japanese has been released for some time now, there are some phrases that do not seem correct or sound natural.
 This usually happens with plurals, particles, and certain inconsistencies that happen during translation.
 There are some words in Japanese that have no direct translation.
-You should always double-check with proper grammar textbooks to make sure everything is correct.
+Therefore, we recommend that you always double-check with proper grammar textbooks to make sure everything is correct.

 What Are The Lessons Like?

 Someone who has already achieved the JLPT N2 or N1 proficiency tests will have no issues completing the proficiency test.
-In fact, if you don’t get messed up by some of the grammatical issues present in Duolingo (more on this later), you can easily complete the entire course in one day.
+In fact, if you don’t get messed up by some of the grammatical issues present in Duolingo you can easily complete the entire course in one day.

 Hiragana and Katakana